Pylons/deform/docs/templates.rst

-paste in your own directory that has a similar structure to the ``templates`` directory in the :mod:`deform` package, then use the :meth:`deform.Field.set_zpt_renderer` classmethod to change the settings associated with the default ZPT field renderer:
+paste in your own directory that has a similar structure to the ``templates`` directory in the :mod:`deform` package, then use the :meth:`deform.Field.set_zpt_renderer` classmethod to change the settings associated with the default ZPT renderer:

 .. code-block:: python